Thavam: Legacy

 In early 2015, a quote and shot from the film has been used as a meme template, called Aahaan.
 This word was spoken by Vadivelu in one comedy scene involving him and Arun Vijay at a bus stop.
-The exact reason for this sudden phenomenon is unspecified, but it is believed that due to the unspecific tone that he says this line in, and given the fact that he has said this line frequently throughout his career with different tones, it has become a fan-favorite quote.
+The exact reason for this sudden phenomenon is unspecified, but it is believed that due to the unspecific tone that he says this line in, and given the fact that he has said this line frequently throughout his career with different tones, it has become a fan-favourite quote.